01 of 10

 A Staple Food in South India

 Dosas are crispy, savory pancakes from South India.
 They are a staple food in that region, but are popular in the rest of the country, too.
 The pancake is similar in appearance to a crepe but is made with a fermented batter of rice, urad daal, and fenugreek seeds.
-After spooning some batter into a skillet, it is spread in a circular motion until it fills the pan; it is drizzled with oil, cooked on one side, and then flipped and cooked for another minute.
+After being spooned into a skillet, the batter is spread in a circular motion until it fills the pan; it is drizzled with oil, cooked on one side, and then flipped and cooked for another minute.
 It is then folded in half and cooked a bit more before serving with chutneys.Continue to 2 of 10 below.

 02 of 10

 What You Need

 To make dosas, you will need dosa batter–which calls for rice, urad daal, fenugreek seeds, salt, and cooking oil.
 You should also have on hand a bowl of cooking oil, a bowl of ice cold water, a large flat nonstick pan, a paper towel, as well as a ladle, spatula, and basting brush.Continue to 3 of 10 below.

 Lightly Grease the Pan

 To add the right amount of oil to the pan, it is easiest to use a paper towel.
 Fold one sheet of paper towel into a wad and dip it lightly into the bowl of cooking oil.
 Squeeze out any excess and then rub the paper towel all over the surface of the pan to grease.
 You know you have the correct amount of oil when it is barely visible on the pan.

 Place the pan on the stovetop and turn the heat to medium-high.Continue to 4 of 10 below.

 04 of 10